john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Solve the math behind bremsstrahlung
 - [ ] Get some really good photon spectrum data

-- 8/28 8:18 am planning the week and making the geant4 for linux video
+- 8/28 8:18 am 30 min planning the week
+- 8/28 10:08 am putting the geant4 on linux installation tutorial on Radiation Modeling repo